 Ken Puchlik – Consultant

 Mr. Puchlik is a Utah-based consultant to InZinc Mining with over thirty years of mineral exploration work with various companies including Freeport Gold, Independence Mining, Cyprus-Amax and Pegasus Gold, His experience includes the development of the 2.4 million oz Kubaka mine in the Russian far east and expanding the resource base at the Jerritt Canyon and Mt.
 Todd gold mines.
-For the last two years, he has been acting as Manager of Exploration and Development for Sumitomo at their Pogo gold mine in Alaska where he has added over 1 million oz gold to the existing reserve.
+For the last several years, he has been acting as Geology Manager of Exploration and Development for Sumitomo at their Pogo gold mine in Alaska where he has added over 1 million oz gold to the existing reserve.

 Mr. Puchlik holds an M.S. in Economic Geology from the Mackay School of Mines in Nevada and is currently a director of the Utah Geological Survey.